-- A range of ethnicities are affected, which is relatively reflective of the make-up of the wider area. - A range of age groups are affected, including children (living in residential properties affected by the Order) and older people (both residents and property owners). - There are a number of people with disabilities or health conditions. - In certain parts of the CPO area there are more women affected than men. - A significant number of business owners affected are from BAME communities. - Tenants, investment owners and owner occupiers are affected. - 3.5 These people are affected as a result of the location of their property interests rather than as a result of their specific characteristics.
+- A range of ethnicities are affected, which is relatively reflective of the make-up of the wider area.
+This has included people for whom English is not a first language, or with limited English. - A range of age groups are affected, including children (living in residential properties affected by the Order) and older people (both residents and property owners). - There are a number of people with disabilities or health conditions. - In certain parts of the CPO area there are more women affected than men. - A significant number of business owners affected are from BAME communities, and a number of the businesses cater to BAME communities. - Tenants, investment owners and owner occupiers are affected. - 3.5 These people are affected as a result of the location of their property interests rather than as a result of their specific characteristics.
 As such, and as the Council considers the acquisition of land here to deliver the scheme to be in the public interest, it is important that the Council mitigate against any potential negative differential impacts on these people.